divvun/divvun-manager-windows/README.md

 `git clone https://github.com/divvun/pahkat.git`

 **Important:** Divvun Manager does not talk to the language index itself.
 It only communicate locally running pahkat service.
 Pahkat is responsible to install and update languages.
 So, pahkat service should be up and running in your Windows's Services.

+(if you want to make your life easier, grab the OneClick Installer above which will get you both `kbdi` config and Pahkat service installed)

 Open `pahkat-client-core` directory in a terminal and source env for the platform `$Env:CARGO_FEATURE_WINDOWS="true"` before `cargo build`.
 Make sure the build to succeed.